Winter Weather Advisory issued for Bennington, Eastern Windham, Western Windham by NWS - NewsBreak

 weather.gov

+Effective: 2023-01-25 22:08:00 EST Expires: 2023-01-26 02:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Secure outdoor objects.
+Target Area: Eastern Columbia; Eastern Rensselaer WIND ADVISORY IN EFFECT UNTIL 2 AM EST THURSDAY * WHAT...Southeast winds 15 to 25 mph with gusts up to 55 mph. * WHERE...In Massachusetts, Berkshire County.
+In New York, Eastern Rensselaer and Eastern Columbia Counties.
+In Vermont, Bennington and Western Windham Counties. * WHEN...Until 2 AM EST Thursday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result. * ADDITIONAL DETAILS...Winds will decrease late tonight.

-Winter Weather Advisory issued for Cheshire, Coastal Rockingham, Eastern Hillsborough by NWS
+Winter Weather Advisory issued for Eastern Columbia, Eastern Dutchess, Eastern Greene by NWS

-Effective: 2023-01-20 04:54:00 EST Expires: 2023-01-20 16:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions can be obtained by going to newengland511.org Target Area: Cheshire; Coastal Rockingham; Eastern Hillsborough; Interior Rockingham; Sullivan; Western And Central Hillsborough SNOW CONTINUES TO IMPACTS THE AREA TODAY .Most of the heavy snow should end by sunrise, with light snow continuing on and off through much of the day, with additional light accumulations expected.
-WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 PM EST THIS AFTERNOON * WHAT...Snow.
-Additional snow accumulations up to two inches for a storm total of 4 to 6 inches. * WHERE...Portions of central and southern New Hampshire. * WHEN...Until 4 PM EST this afternoon. * IMPACTS...Even light snowfall amounts can accumulate on roads and cause dangerous driving conditions due to snow covered roads.
-The hazardous conditions could impact the Friday morning commute.
+Effective: 2023-01-25 21:38:00 EST Expires: 2023-01-26 01:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Eastern Columbia; Eastern Dutchess; Eastern Greene; Eastern Ulster; Western Columbia; Western Dutchess; Western Greene WINTER WEATHER ADVISORY NOW IN EFFECT UNTIL 1 AM EST THURSDAY * WHAT...Mixed precipitation.
+Additional snow accumulations of less than one inch and ice accumulations up to one tenth of an inch.
+Winds gusting as high as 40 mph. * WHERE...In Connecticut, Litchfield County.
+In New York, Ulster, Greene, Dutchess and Columbia Counties. * WHEN...Until 1 AM EST Thursday. * IMPACTS...Plan on slippery road conditions. * ADDITIONAL DETAILS...Any mixed precipitation will change to plain rain overnight.

+Winter Weather Advisory issued for Eastern Albany, Eastern Rensselaer, Eastern Schenectady by NWS

 Comments / 0